 People with a tension headache don’t usually experience nausea, but they may be more sensitive to light and sound.

 Tension headaches can have several triggers.
-These may include stress, anxiety, lack of sleep, eye strain, poor posture, and dehydration (low fluid levels in the body).
+These may include stress, anxiety, lack of sleep, eyestrain, poor posture, and dehydration (low fluid levels in the body).

 Imitrex and children

-Clinical studies didn’t find Imitrex to be effective for treating migraine in this age group.
+Clinical studies didn’t find Imitrex to be effective for treating migraine symptoms in this age group.
 In these studies, Imitrex side effects occurred more often in children than in adults.

 If you’re looking for migraine options that are suitable for children, talk with your doctor.

 There are no known interactions between Imitrex and alcohol.
-However, drinking alcohol can worsen a migraine or cluster headache.
+However, drinking alcohol can worsen a migraine headache or cluster headache.
 If you feel sleepy with Imitrex use, drinking alcohol could also make this worse.

 If you drink alcohol and are concerned about how it might affect your condition, talk with your doctor.
 They can tell you how much is safe for you to drink during your Imitrex treatment.